RobertWinslow/Github-Pages-NonTheme/index.md

 This is an example index page.
 Edit this markdown file to change the homepage of your site.

-There's no fancy Jekyll magic to compile an index of your posts, so you'll have to manually link them all like so:
+There's no fancy Jekyll magic to compile a list of your posts, so you'll have to manually link them like so:
 [Here is a link to another page.](example-page)

 And here's [an example of a link to a page in a subdirectory](subdirectory-example/hello),